SerjoPepper/bot-brother/README.md

 });
 ```

 Sometimes you want that user manually enter the answer.
-Use follow code to do this
+Use following code to do this
 ```js
 // Use 'compliantKeyboard' flag bot.command('command1', {compliantKeyboard: true})